 We approached Henwood Court because Andy was considering early retirement at the age of 54.
-Trudy had retired at a similar age and was working part time and we had concerns around having no income and relying on our investments.
-Having always been a saver, Trudy in particular was worried about getting to the worst possible point where we just relied on the state pension.
+Trudy had retired at a similar age and was working part-time.
+We had concerns around having no income and relying on our investments.
+Having always been a saver, Trudy, in particular, was worried about getting to the worst possible point where we just relied on the State Pension.

 One of our friends had recommended Henwood and we were immediately impressed.
 We had talked to an alternative adviser who had spent a lot of time focusing on our finances.
 Nick took a much more holistic approach from the very first meeting, talking to us almost as a life coach and explaining that it was important to consider what we wanted to do before considering whether we could afford it.

 This was a really important conversation for us.
 Choosing to retire early filled us with apprehension at this stage.
 Andy had spent his life in corporate IT, travelling and often working away from home.
 As with most people, our work was a big part of our lives and we were concerned not only about finances but what we would do.
 How do you fill your life when work is such a major part of it?!